Be sure to check out our entire series on taking care of your leather:

 - Cleaner of your choice, such as Chamberlain’s Leather Milk Straight Cleaner No.2

-- Flat table that you don't mind getting any extra cleaning liquid on, just in case you drip it
+- A flat table that you don’t mind getting any extra cleaning liquid on, just in case you drip it

 Step 4: Start the cleaning process